mibwurrepo/Gavriilidou_et_al_2020_Bioactivity_Screening/README.md

            |------ Screening_MS.Rproj # The Rproject file
            |------ toxicity_barplot_df.csv # Toxicity data used in Figure 3
 |------- genomic_analysis # short description.
-           |------ BGC_Abundance.xlsx  # Summary of the BGC abundance (absolute & relative) in the analyzed genomes
+           |------ BGC_Abundance.xlsx  # Summary of BGC abundance in the genomes
            |------ Genomic_Analysis.html # Codes for genome assembly and phylogenetic analysis
            |------ ML_tree_09092020.tree  # Final tree file used in iTOL
            |------ README.md #